terales/blackbird-docs/src/content/docs/sdk/conventions.md

   hidden: true
 ---

 As you know, Blackbird apps can be viewed as mini products where each event, action and dropdown delivers a deliberate user experience with the goal of building workflows in the easiest way possible.
-We have been building more than a 100 apps and integrations and during this time we have learned which standard and conventions should be adhered to to deliver an easy and consistent user experience.
-The standard you will find below are applied to all Blackbird public apps (where possible) and can be an invaluable resource for you when building your own apps.
+We have been building more than a 100 apps and integrations and during this time we have learned what standards and conventions should be adhered to to deliver an easy and consistent user experience.
+The conventions you will find below are applied to all Blackbird public apps (where possible) and can be an invaluable resource for you when building your own apps.

 ## 1. Types